top of page

 The verb 'abscind' has its etymological origins in Latin.
 It is derived from the Latin word 'abscindere,' which is a combination of 'ab' (meaning 'away from') and 'scindere' (meaning 'to cut' or 'to tear').
 Therefore, 'abscindere' originally meant to cut or sever something, often with a deliberate or precise intent.
 Over time, this Latin term made its way into the English language as 'abscind,' retaining its fundamental meaning of cutting or severing, especially with a sense of purpose or intention.
 The etymology of 'abscind' underscores its historical association with the act of deliberate and often careful cutting or severing, highlighting its precision and purposefulness in various contexts.

-Quiz: Find the meaning of the verb abscind:
+Find the correct meaning of the verb abscind:

 Try Again!